Chief Executive Officer / Founder

-Family Assistance and Programs Director
+Family Assistance Director

 Rowena is a busy mom of three who left a longstanding career in Healthcare IT to fully invest her time in her two sons, who have autism.
 Along this journey, she witnessed her boys thrive by utilizing the resources available and learned to fight for some that seemed unattainable.
 Rowena found her passion in autism advocacy and volunteering.
 She is excited to contribute significantly to the organization and families like her own.

 Deborah graduated from the University of Houston with a degree in Psychology with a minor in Human Development and Family Studies.
 She has worked in different roles, but one of the most rewarding experiences was working as a Registered Behavior Technician.
 She looks forward to continuing as an advocate in the autism community as she serves families through Hope For Three.